 What is Ruching?

 Ruche in French refers to a strip of folded or gathered cloth.
-Ruching, as we sewists say it, involves gathering, pleating or repeatedly folding a fabric as an embellishment.
-This is then incorporated into a pattern, when making clothes, on sleeves, bodices, waistline seams, on accents like collars, belts, on accessories like sashes, hats etc.
+Ruching involves gathering, pleating or repeatedly folding a fabric as an embellishment.

 Most of the time, it is applied against a plain seam and the contrast between the gathered/ ruched side and the plain seam side can be striking when applied appropriately.
-In the hands of a designer who knows his craft, ruching can turn a garment into quite a masterpiece, as it was done in the elaborate gowns in Victorian England.
+In the hands of a designer who knows his craft, this process can turn a garment into quite a masterpiece, as it was done in the elaborate gowns in Victorian England.

 In mind, I can picture a lady of the court wearing a diaphanous Grecian gown which is ruched on one shoulder or an elaborate gown which is ruched in all the places.
+The ruching can change the silhouette of a dress to a more voluminious one.

-Ruching used in sleeve patterns
+In sleeve patterns

 How to incorporate ruching into sleeves